garywill/treesandbox/README.md

 1. Copy `treesandbox.py` in this repo to `/yourpath/tsbxrun_mysandbox1.py`
 1. Open and edit `/yourpath/tsbxrun_mysandbox1.py`. **Modify userconfig section according to your specific needs**.

 Sandboxes of TreeSandbox will run as standalone single `.py` files, each of them contain both userconfig section and the sandbox program code.
 So that's current deploy & config steps.
-(We'll make a auto deploy script, for likely we'll have many specific sandboxes)
+(We'll make a auto deploy script for users, for likely we'll have many specific sandboxes)

 ## What Difference with Tree Sandbox